 A Dublin Itinerary for 2 Days in the City

 Quick city break in the Irish capital?
-Great choice.
-Read on for your essential guide to 48 hours in Dublin.
+Great choice

 Ah, Dublin.
 Irish folk are always so happy, so upbeat, so charming and friendly.
 And if you want to have a good time on a city break, Dublin always crops up in conversation.
 There’s always that one friend, colleague or family member who raves about it.
 Presumably not everyone is on the Irish Tourism Board’s payroll so, there must be something about the Irish capital, right?

-everything this kind of thing.
+everything this kind of thing, and pride ourselves on doing all the hard work.
 So, below, as usual we’ve got you covered – this time with an essential Dublin itinerary for 2 days in the city.